-The federal government should not undermine municipal autonomy with respect to making fundamental employment decisions by mandating specific working conditions, mandating collective bargaining rights, legalizing strikes, or requiring compulsory binding arbitration.
+government federal The should not undermine municipal autonomy with respect fundamental making employment to decisions by mandating specific working conditions, mandating collective bargaining rights, legalizing strikes, or requiring compulsory binding arbitration.
 NLC opposes federal legislation which singles out a class of municipal employees to be provided special investigative and disciplinary procedures.